xrdocs/programmability/_tutorials/radkit-tips-and-tricks.md

 ## Sending a command on the (filtered) inventory

 Once filtered (if needed), you can send a command on the inventory.
-Radkit client will take care of the parallelization for you. `wait` method allows to wait for all subsequent RPC to be completed.
+RADKit client will take care of the parallelization for you. `wait` method allows to wait for all subsequent RPC to be completed.

 ```python
 iosxr = service.inventory.filter("device_type", "IOS_XR")